jmalk/seven-segment-display/README.md

 At this point I wish I'd stored the characters as nested arrays for as long as possible before deciding how to output them.
 I feel like the "process" part of the programme should work on arrays then the "output" (ticker tape) bit should decide how to turn those into strings.

 I was able to do re-sizing at the point where you get characters, then pass it on to the ticker tape to be outputted, without having to refactor the ticker tape.
 So I must've done something good for myself there.

+### Connascence

+The next challenge is to find an example of connascence in the code and refactor it to a less severe form.

+* Question: What is the difference between connascence of meaning and of value?
+It seems subtle to me.